dekucheng/AMCL_WAKE_UP/README.md

 3. Since the global initialization is required, the number of initial particles needs to be quite large to capture all potential states, otherwise the true state may be lost.
 This results in a slow convergence at the beginning, thus this method is not suitable for the scenario where the robot has to locate itself quickly after boot up.

 ### Adaptive Threshold
-Recall that the **drop out fake clusters** step processes based on AMCL resample step.
-We wait for fake clusters to be dropped out after the robot taking the control **u** to navigate to the desired state set.
+Recall that the **drop out bad state clusters** step processes based on AMCL resample step.
+We wait for bad state clusters to be dropped out after the robot taking the control **u** to navigate to the desired state set.

 To judge if current searching state set is the desired one, previously we used a threshold **ε<sub>L2</sub>**, which is a fixed **L2 distance** between measurement scores.
 Such threshold is chosen completely depending on practice, which doesn't make much sense.